joelouthan/theologic.us/content/posts/here-is-love/2014-01-20-here-is-love-he-is-our-longing-romans-823.md

 There is nothing else ever to ever that would have the ability, the will, and the want to answer my call except one: God Almighty.
 And God answered my prayers.
 I wanted God, I cry out to God and therefore I get God.
 That thought boggles my mind.
 How else can I respond to such incredible love but lift my eyes to heaven, attempt to look in the face of God, and say, “Thank you for loving me.”

-<span style="color: #c0c0c0;"><b>Series</b>: Intrigued by the postmodern oft-used answer of “God is love”, by just by digging a little deeper, what I have learned is that people usually mean, “Love is God”.
-So we then have to ask, <i>what is love</i>?
-This series is my attempt to answer that question as theologically and biblically as possible.</span>